tylermcinnes/long-read-assembly-one-day/docs/pages/4_assembly_qc.md

 ### Using Merqury in trio mode

-So we just ran Merqury on our E. coli assembly, and evaluated it using the HiFi reads that we used for that assembly.
+We just ran Merqury on our E. coli assembly, and evaluated it using the HiFi reads that we used for that assembly.
 Merqury can also utilize trio data (using those hapmer DBs we talked about before) to evaluate the phasing of an assembly, so let's try that with our HG002 trio data.
+We can create run_merqury_trio.sl to do so.

 !!! terminal "code"